crm416/crm416.github.io/_posts/2015-11-30-android_from_scratch.md

 Two weeks ago, we had our Khan Academy mobile team summit, where we took some time as a team to brainstorm, strategize, and catch up.
 As we began to form our vision for the year ahead, I was struck by the distinct feeling that, for me, the training wheels are off.
 And to feel that way after just a few weeks is pretty great.
 (Again: thanks and credit to my team for making that possible.)

 But—I'm still not sure that I'd consider myself an 'Android engineer'.
-That's not to say that I haven't earned the title, or that I haven't hit some sort of bar.
-But rather, that this experience has underscored the feeling I have that I don't need to be a '[blank] engineer'; that new things are learnable, given the right mindset.
+That's not to say that I'm yet to earn the title, but rather, that this experience has underscored the feeling I have that I don't need to be a '[blank] engineer'; that new things are learnable, given the right mindset.

 For the foreseeable future, though, I'll be all Android, all the time.
 So stay tuned.